nicobao/personal-notebook/003_opinionated_git_workflow.md

 	1. `fixup` all commits except the first commit, `reword` the first commit to the name of the PR, using `git rebase -i origin/main` and edit the commit body to a relately comprehensive and meaningful content.
 Usage of `conventional commits` is mandatory here.
 Enforce conventional commits using pre-commit hooks.
 	1. change DRAFT PR to normal PR.
 The CI automatically runs test on this branch.
 	1. if the tests pass, reviewers make their last review.
-1. Once the PR is reviewed and acceped, the PR is squashed and merged (not rebased) into main
+1. Once the PR is reviewed and acceped, the PR is squashed and merged (not rebased) into main.
+The associated feature-branch is deleted.
 1. The merge triggers a CI pipeline that will run tests and all sorts of checks, then generate artifacts such binaries or docker images from the code, generate changelog.
 No tags or GitHub release are generated as the versions are deemed unstable at this point.
 1. At the end of the sprint, after UAT has passed and a version is ready for deployment in production, or whenever the maintainers are happy, maintainers are responsible for manually creating a git tag and associated GitHub Release using [semantic-release](https://github.com/semantic-release/semantic-release).
 This should be done as a manual job in the CI pipeline - and maintainers would click on it if and only if they want to validate a specific commit version to production.
 The release will contain all the relevant generated Changelog since the previous tag.

 What to do when the production version 1.0.0 requires 1.0.1 but untested ongoing work has already been merged in main?
 1. `git checkout 1.0.0`
 1. `git checkout -b hotfix-1.0.0`
-1. `git push --set-upstream origin hotfix-1.0.0`
+1. `git push --set-upstream origin hotfix-1.0.0` - this branch is a public branch, not a feature branch.
 1. Send PRs to branch `hotfix-1.0.0` using `fix` in commit message and relying on the workflow described above
 1. Merge PRs to `hotfix-1.0.0`. `hotfix-XXXX` branches should trigger the same CI as `main`, and allow to create tags/releases.
 1. Create release/tag `1.0.1` from the relevant git hash in this branch
-1. Merge `hotfix-1.0.0` into `main`
+1. Merge `hotfix-1.0.0` into `main`.
+Do not delete the branch `hotfix-1.0.0`.

 What to do when my work depend on a feature branch waiting to be merged (opened DRAFT PR for example)?
 - Create a branch called for example `my-work` from the other feature branch called `base-feature-branch-name`